alx-alexpark/parkalex.dev-ng/src/content/blog/postcards.md

 ## Making the design

-Making the design for the postcard is actually quite simple.
+Making the design for the postcard was actually quite simple.
 I used a Figma extension called "Print for Figma" to make blank 6"x4" (152.4x101.6mm) cards.
 The front of your postcard can be anything you want, and the back follows the standard of having a stamp and an address (return addresses are optional).

 ![A screenshot of the Figma graphic design software showing the front and back of the postcard](@assets/blog/postcards/postcardfigma.png)